twosigma/Cook/executor/README.md

 ### Executor HTTP API

 The executor provides an HTTP API that can be used from a job's commands.
-It currently only supports two endpoint:
+It currently only supports two endpoints:

 #### `PATCH /task/:taskid`